Chapter 1: System Overview

 Section titled “Core Principles”Pull-Based Architecture

 Section titled “Pull-Based Architecture”All funds flow through the employee’s smart account.
-This is not a feature.
-It is an invariant.

 Funds never skip the smart account and go directly to an external destination.
 That is how funds get lost.
 The smart account is the checkpoint between “payment was made” and “recipient chose what to do with it.”